Heather O'Rourke

 Heather Michele O'Rourke (December 27, 1975 – February 1, 1988) was an American child actress.
 She had her breakthrough starring as Carol Anne Freeling in the supernatural horror film Poltergeist (1982), which received critical acclaim and established her as an influential figure in the genre.
-She went on to reprise the role in Poltergeist II: The Other Side (1986) and Poltergeist III (1988), the latter of which was released posthumously.
+She went on to reprise the role in Poltergeist II: The Other Side (1986) and Poltergeist III (1988), the last of which was released posthumously.

 O'Rourke also worked in television, appearing in the recurring roles of Heather Pfister on the comedy series Happy Days (1982–1983) and Melanie in the sitcom Webster (1983), as well as starring as Sarah Brogan in the television-film Surviving: A Family in Crisis (1985).

 Throughout her career, O'Rourke was nominated for six Young Artist Awards, winning once for her role in Webster.
 On February 1, 1988, O'Rourke died following two cardiac arrests, her cause of death later being ruled as congenital stenosis of the intestine complicated by septic shock.

 Early life

 Heather Michele O'Rourke was born on December 27, 1975, in San Diego, to Kathleen and Michael O'Rourke.
 Her mother worked as a seamstress and her father was a carpenter.
 She had an older sister, Tammy O'Rourke, also an actress.
 Her parents divorced in 1981, and O'Rourke's mother married part-time truck driver Jim Peele in 1984, while they were living in a trailer park in Anaheim, California.
 Her success later allowed the family to purchase a home in Big Bear Lake, California.
-Between acting jobs, O'Rourke attended Big Bear Elementary School, where she was president of her 5th grade class.
+Between acting jobs, O'Rourke attended Big Bear Elementary School, where she was president of her fifth grade class.
 At the time of her death, the family was living in Lakeside, California, a suburb of San Diego.